SaishoVibes/Back-in-Classic-Fabric/README.md

 # Currently Implemented Features
 - Wax Block
+- All added blocks, without  most of their features
-- (More to come upon first release!)
+- (More to come upon new releases!)

 # What is Back in Classic?
 Back in Classic is a mod dedicated to bringing back most, if not all,